jrosdahl/iflipb/README.md

   act as if the current buffer was not visited; it will stay in its original place in the buffer list.

+* `iflipb-other-buffer-template` (default `"%s"`)

+  String template for displaying other buffers.
+This is the template string that will be applied to a non-current buffer name.
+Use `"%s"` to refer to the buffer name.

+* `iflipb-current-buffer-template` (default `"[%s]"`)

+  String template for displaying the current buffer.
+This is the template string that will be applied to the current buffer name.
+Use `"%s"` to refer to the buffer name.

+* `iflipb-buffer-list-function` (default `iflipb-buffer-list`)

+  The function to be used to create the buffer list.
+Current options are `iflipb-buffer-list` and `iflipb-ido-buffer-list`.

+* `iflipb-format-buffers-function` (default
+  `#'iflipb-format-buffers-horizontally`)

+  The function to be used to format buffers.
+The function will get the current buffer and a buffer list as arguments.
+A return value is a string to be displayed.
+Predefined functions are `iflipb-format-buffers-horizontally` for a horizontal list and `iflipb-format-buffers-vertically` for a vertical list.
+  See also `iflipb-format-buffers-height`.

+* `iflipb-format-buffers-height` (default `5`)

+  Minibuffer height for displaying buffers.
+This variable determines the height of displaying buffers by `iflipb-format-buffers-vertically`.
+If this value is larger than the height indicated by `max-mini-window-height`, the height of `max-mini-window-height` is used.

 About
 -----